All You Have to Know About Uber Cleaning Fee

 Another thing I want to mention is that if you split a fare with someone.
 He/she makes a mess or pukes in the car, the uber cleaning fee will be split with whomever you that is.
 Uber simply won’t charge one passenger for a cleaning fee on a split fare.
 The best approach to take if your friend is the one that makes the mess is to ask him/her your money back.

-How many of you have any passengers end up puking or made a huge mess inside your vehicle?
+How many of you have any passengers end up vomiting or made a large mess inside your vehicle?
 I want to hear about it.
 Also, let me know how much you get from Uber for the cleaning fee.